-NatašaCrnković, Center for Environment: “Over 10 years we point to the negative effects of hydro power plants.
-We did a large number of analyzes which undoubtedly show that hydropower plants, small and large, present enormous pressure on freshwater ecosystems and local populations.
+NatašaCrnković, Center for Environment: “Over 10 years we point to the negative effects of hydropower plants.
+We did a large number of analyzes which undoubtedly show that hydropower plants, small and large, create enormous pressure on freshwater ecosystems and local populations.
 In addition, the economic analysis indicates that they are cost-effective only to investors and to the detriment of all of us that are paying subsidies for hydro power with monthly bills.
-Local communities oppose them, suffer severe damage with the already constructed HPP’s, face problems with water supply such ascollapse of buildings during the digging of derivation tunnel, as is the case with hydropower plant “Medna” on Sana River”.
+Local communities oppose them, suffer severe damage from the already constructed HPP’s, and face problems with water supply such ascollapse of buildings during the digging of derivation tunnels which has been the case with hydropower plant “Medna” on Sana River."

-Despite the resistance of local communities, scientific data on the high level of endemism, exceptional value of canyon ecosystems, international obligations, current and potential opportunities of these canyons for the purposes of tourism, rivers of Bosnia and Herzegovina are seen only as hydro potential and space for private enrichment.
+Despite the resistance of local communities, the scientific data on the high level of endemism, the exceptional value of canyon ecosystems, the international obligations, and the current and potential opportunities of these canyons for the purposes of tourism, the rivers of Bosnia and Herzegovina are seen only as hydro potential and space for private enrichment.

-Plans to build hydropower plants in Vrbas canyon, in the National Park Sutjeska and on Una River are stopped at the moment and present positive examples of the people’s fight for the river, which unfortunately does not mean that these plans are completely withdrawn.
-Authorities are under severe testwhile they’re deciding upon taking side of the citizens and the public interest or the interests of private investors.
+Plans to build hydropower plants in Vrbas canyon, in the National Park Sutjeska, and on Una River are stopped at the moment which presents a positive example of the people’s fight for the river.
+Unfortunately, this does not mean that these plans are completely withdrawn.
+Authorities are under severe scrutiny while they deciding upon whether to take the side of the public interest or that of private investors.

-Center for Environment dedicated this day to the rivers and all those who gave their lives defending the rivers around the world, especially Berta Cáceres, an activist for human rights and the environment from Honduras, winners of the Goldman Environmental Prize for the fearless defense of the river Gualcarque, nature and people of Agua Zarca dam, who was killed on March 3, 2016, at her home in La Esperanza.
+The Center for Environment dedicated this day to the rivers and all those who gave their lives defending the rivers around the world, especially Berta Cáceres who was an activist for human rights and the environment from Honduras, winners of the Goldman Environmental Prize for the fearless defense of the river Gualcarque, nature, and people of Agua Zarca dam who were killed on March 3, 2016 in La Esperanza.

 Berta Cáceres (1972-2016): “To commit life to protect rivers means to devote to the welfare of humanity and our planet.
 We need to build a society that is able to coexist in a fair and dignified manner, in a manner that protects life.